dlr-ve-esy/charging-ontology/docs/scenarios.md

 ???+ question "Competency question 1.10"

-    A charging station is located in some site
+    A charging station is located in some place

 ???+ question "Competency question 1.11"

-    A site can be associated with some address
+    A place can be associated with some address

 ???+ question "Competency question 1.12"

-    A site can be associated with some geograpical feature.
+    A place can be associated with some geograpical feature.

 ???+ question "Competency question 1.13"